cgay/time/README.md

 The library API can be logically separated into several parts:

-* Constructors - `<time>` objects are usually created by calling `time-now`, `parse-time`, or by constructing one from components with `make-time(year, month, day, ...)`.
+* Constructors - `<time>` objects are usually created by calling `time-now`, `parse-time`, or by constructing one from components with `compose-time(year, month, day, ...)`.
 It is also fine to call `make(<time>)` directly.

 * Accessors - for example to extract the number of seconds from a time or the